The Expert (1932 film)

 The Expert is a 1932 American pre-Code comedy-drama directed by Archie Mayo and starring Chic Sale and Dickie Moore.
 It is based on a 1924 Edna Ferber and George S. Kaufman play, Minick, which is based on the short story "Old Man Minick" by Ferber.
-The film was produced and distributed by Warner Brothers.
+The film was produced and distributed by Warner Bros.
+Pictures.

 The Library of Congress holds a print.